 Introducing the "RETRO".
 In 2005 Better Packages took the original design of the BP555S series and added electronics to make the new Better Pack BP500 model.
 The BP500 offers 6" - 45" in 3" increments plus a doublers key, repeat key, and a random key.

 In 1999 Better Packages released it's newer version of the BP555 called the BP555eS and BP555eL models with automatic versions called BP555eSA and BP555eLA.
-The BP555eSA offers all the features of the previous BP555, BP556, and BP554 functionalities including hands free automatically dispensing.
+The BP555eSA offers all the features of the previous BP555, BP556, and BP554 functionalities including hands free automatic dispensing.

 The BP555 introduced in December 1958 was a mechanical-electrical machine manufactured for almost 42 years!
-When the BP755 series were introduced to replace the BP555 in 1983, it lacked the features and benefits of the BP555.
+When the BP755 series was introduced to replace the BP555 in 1983, it lacked the features and benefits of the BP555.
 Missing were triple brush moistening, blade felt pad oiler, and durability.
 The BP555 (old style) was the best machine manufactured during it's lifetime, but was finally discontinued by Better Packages in 1999 with the introduction of the BP555e.

 The BP554 Duet allowed for two strip dispensing and sold in low volume.
-The BP554 excelled in applications were the six strip "H" method of sealing was required to seal off all opening on the common regular slotted carton.
+The BP554 excelled in applications of the six strip "H" method of sealing was required to seal off all opening on the common regular slotted carton.
 Both the BP554 and BP556 were discontinued in 1999.